-California Community Colleges are now offering Associate Degrees for Transfer (ADT) to the CSU.
+California Community Colleges offer Associate Degrees for Transfer (ADT) for students interested in transfering to the CSU.
 These include Associate in Arts (AA-T) and Associate in Science (AS-T) degrees, which are designed to provide a clear pathway to a CSU major and baccalaureate degree.
-Students who are awarded an ADT degree are guaranteed admission with junior standing somewhere in the CSU system and given priority admission consideration to their local CSU campus or to a program deemed similar to their community college major.
+Students who are awarded an ADT degree are guaranteed admission to the CSU system and given priority admission consideration to their local CSU campus or to a program deemed similar to their community college major.
 This priority does not guarantee admission to specific majors or campuses.